Cataracts and Cataract Surgery in Dogs

 If your dog has significant LIU (most commonly caused by a hypermature cataract or a rapidly-developing cataract), this also decreases the success rate.
 LIU is the primary reason that the sooner that cataract surgery can be done, the better.

 - The risk of intraocular scar tissue.
 All dogs develop some intraocular scar tissue (primarily opacities of the lens capsule).
 Excessive scar tissue will limit vision.
 Puppies and young adult dogs develop more capsular opacities than older dogs.
-Anti-inflammatory medication and antioxidant supplementation with Ocu-GLO Rx™ may help reduce the formation of severe capsular opacities.
+Anti-inflammatory medication and lifetime support with a specific canine antioxidant vision supplement may help reduce the formation of severe capsular opacities.

 - The risk of glaucoma.
 Glaucoma (increase in eye pressure) occurs transiently in 30% of dogs that have cataract surgery, usually within the first 24 hours after surgery.
 This is not as bad as it sounds; most of the time, these pressure increases are temporary and quickly resolve with treatment within the first 1–2 days after surgery.
 However, glaucoma can also occur later—months to years following surgery.
 Glaucoma not only can cause complete vision loss, but also may require the need for additional medications or surgery.
 It can be painful (in the form of a headache) and cause LOSS OF THE EYE if uncontrolled.